 2) Go back to the age of 21.
 Someone tells you that you would open a marijuana shop in the Seattle area in 2014.
 How do you react and what do you say?

 My high school English teacher would have changed my grade on a paper she gave me a bad score on.
 I wrote a debate on how legalization should happen in the United States.
 Though I was not a user at the time I would have been supportive and excited.

 3) What is your favorite part about running Green-Theory?
 What is the most challenging?

 My favorite thing about working at Green-Theory is seeing a product that saved my life be legal and sold directly to those who qualify.
+We’re now in a time where some of the highest quality CBD Oil and other products are being manufactured due to the legality of such cannabinoids in various areas, it’s an even bigger blessing seeing these medical products used by those that benefit massively from doing so.
 The passion behind this business is intense and the feeling and vibes are not easily described.
 Since being apart of this business I have met some of the most influential people in my life.
 These people could be budtenders, business owners, you name it.
-Cannabis is the people’s plant and it brings people together.
+Cannabis is the people’s plant and it brings people together, whether they choose to Click here for the product or come to their local dispensary.
 That is why I am in this business.

 4) Who is your role model and why?

 My role model is my grandmother.
 She taught me my strength, love and positivity.
 The three things you need to beat cancer.
 I never knew why she taught me those things before she passed but when I was diagnosed with breast cancer at age 28 it clicked.
 She taught me the tools to become an advocate!